-ICS Inc.'s three schools are each, by design, small community schools.
-ICES has three classes per grade level (K-5) and serves just over 400 students; ICMS serves approximately 240 students; and IPA enrollment is approximately 340 high school students.
+SizeICS, Inc.'s three schools are each, by design, small community schools.
+Irvington Community Elementary School (ICES) has three classes per grade level (K-5) and serves 450 students; Irvington Community Middle School (ICMS) serves 228 students; and Irvington Preparatory Academy (IPA) serves approximately 350 high school students.
 This intimate learning environment enhances our ability to provide differentiated instruction and innovative programming in delivering outstanding educational services while making a positive lifelong impact on our students' intellectual, emotional, and civic development.

-ICS Inc. established one of the first truly year-round schools in Indiana, offering a 197-day academic schedule for students, along with an expanded daily schedule.
+School YearICS, Inc. established one of the first truly year-round schools in Indiana, offering a 195-day academic schedule for students, along with an expanded daily schedule.

 Community-Based PhilosophyAt the heart of our schools is a strong community/neighborhood focus.
 Our Board of Governors helps to provide guidance on the direction of Irvington Community Schools and its service to the area in educating young people.

 CurriculumThe ICS curriculum is rigorous, intellectually stimulating, and individualized.
 It prepares students for success as lifelong learners and in their post-secondary education.
 With an emphasis on the arts and being physically fit, all ICES and ICMS students participate in Art, Music, and Physical Education multiple times each week.
 When students enter 5th grade, they are given the choice to expand their music knowledge by being allowed to join band.
 In order for students of Irvington Community Schools to be prepared to communicate effectively in an increasingly diverse society, students in 6th - 8th grade receive Spanish instruction multiple times per week, and 8th graders can earn high school credit in Spanish.
 Beginning in 9th grade, IPA students take Spanish or French and must complete three years of foreign language to be eligible for an academic honors diploma.